vladjerca/FFMpegSharp/README.md

 # FFMpegSharp
 ![FFMpeg Sharp](https://media.licdn.com/mpr/mpr/jc/AAEAAQAAAAAAAAL-AAAAJDEyYTdkMjAyLTc2M2ItNDM2YS1iOTc5LTAwZTU1YWM0NjdiNQ.jpg)

 FFMpegSharp is a great way to use FFMpeg encoding when writing video applications, client-side and server-side.
-It has wrapper methods that allow conversion to all web formats: MP4, OGV, WebM and methods of capturing screens from the videos.
+It has wrapper methods that allow conversion to all web formats: MP4, OGV, TS and methods of capturing screens from the videos.

 ### Getting started